phanturne/leetcode-solutions/README.md

 # Leetcode Solutions

-This is a private repository where I'm storing my versions of solutions to Leetcode problems.
-Most of the implementation ideas are from the top posts from the dicussion section of the problem.
+This is a repo where I'm storing my versions of solutions to Leetcode problems for future reference.
+Most of the implementation ideas are from the top posts of the dicussion section of the problem.
 I do not claim credit for any of the solutions.
+After studying various implementations from others, I just added comments and stylized the code to the solutions I prefer.

-(Note: Not everything is cited b/c I lost the source to the implementations.)
+Note: Not everything is cited b/c I lost the source to the implementations.

 | Number| Title | Solution | Difficulty |
 |:-----:|:-----:|:--------:|:----------:|